 Jack’s first two days of life were typical: full of crying, bouncing, rocking and some sporadic sleeping.
 However, as Jack’s parents, Sasa and Stephen, were packing up to take Jack home for the first time, they realized he hadn’t yet had a dirty diaper.
 The staff at BC Women’s Hospital went into action and a thorough exam revealed that Jack was born without an anus.
 He was immediately rushed to the operating room for corrective surgery before a potentially fatal bowel rupture could occur.

-During Jack’s recovery in the Neonatal Intensive Care Unit, it was discovered that he had many other birth defects to his kidney, spine, forearm and palate.
+During Jack’s recovery, it was discovered that he had many other birth defects to his kidney, spine, forearm and palate.
 Medical geneticists diagnosed Jack with VACTERL association, a rare syndrome that causes malformations of organs and bones, many of which require corrective surgeries.
 Jack’s second surgery was performed on his spine at four months old and his third at nine months to correct his cleft palate.
 His family is currently waiting to see if other surgeries will be required for this coming year.

 As Jack’s condition requires care from seven different specialties at BC Children’s Hospital, Jack and his parents are familiar with almost every square inch of BC Children’s.
 As the province’s only pediatric hospital, BC Children’s is the only place where Jack can get all the care in needs in one place, from a wide range of nurses, assistants, specialists and surgeons.
 Sasa and Stephen’s gratitude for the care Jack has received knows no bounds.
 Jack has had the benefit of the best minds, hands and hearts in the country.